-A sporadically updated note about stuff that’s currently exercising my mind.
+A sporadically updated note about stuff currently exercising my mind.

-- I’m making a concerted effort to spend less time providing ‘content’ for our social media overlords, and to get back into the habit of writing and publishing regular sideline pieces on my own website.
+- I’m making a concerted effort to spend less time providing ‘content’ for our social media overlords.

-- I’m also sending out my regular(ish) Rich Text newsletters about once a month.
-I recently wrote an unnecessarily long explanation of why I’d like you to sign up to my newsletter (or RSS feed) (one sentence summary: if you only follow me on Facebook or other social media, you’re probably not seeing most of the stuff I put out.)
+- Please check out this explanation of why I’d like you to sign up to my newsletter (or RSS feed).
+(One sentence summary: if you only follow me on Facebook or other social media, you’re probably not seeing most of the stuff I put out.)

 - My newsletters provide links to some of the stuff I’ve been reading online recently.
 (Did I mention you should subscribe?)

 - In 2021, I learnt about the Zettelkasten note-making system, and quickly became besotted with the wonderful Obsidian app, which helps me make far more useful notes.
-I continue to make use of my Obsidian ‘vault’ on a daily basis, and cannot imagine working without such a system.
+I continue to update my Obsidian ‘vault’ on a daily basis, and can’t imagine working without such a system.